AVEVA/AVEVA-Samples/ocs_samples/basic_samples/OmfIngress/DotNet/readme.md

 The example works through one interface:

-* IIngressService for for configuring OMF Connections and sending OMF Messages
+* IOmfIngress for for configuring OMF Connections and sending OMF Messages

 The following code block illustrates how to configure the IngressService to use throughout the sample:

 ```
     AuthenticationHandler authenticationHandler = new AuthenticationHandler(address, clientId, clientSecret);

-    IngressService baseIngressService = new IngressService(new Uri(address), null, HttpCompressionMethod.None, authenticationHandler);
+    OmfIngressService baseOmfIngressService = new OmfIngressService(new Uri(address), null, HttpCompressionMethod.None, authenticationHandler);
-    IIngressService ingressService = baseIngressService.GetIngressService(tenantId, namespaceId);
+    IOmfIngressService omfIngressService = baseOmfIngressService.GetOmfIngressService(tenantId, namespaceId);
 ```

-Note that the instance of the IIngressService is scoped to a tenant and namespace.
+Note that the instance of the IOmfIngressService is scoped to a tenant and namespace.
 If you wish to work in a different tenant or namespace, you would need another instance scoped to that tenant and namespace.

 OMF Connections
 -------------------------